dcbaker/cython/docs/index.rst

-Welcome to Cython's Documentation
+Welcome to Cython0's Documentation
 =================================

-Also see the `Cython project homepage <http://cython.org/>`_.
+Also see the `Cython0 project homepage <http://cython0.org/>`_.

 .. toctree::
    :maxdepth: 2